fh-asad/system_designs/docs/categories/applications/foodhub_web/README.md

-# Foodhub Web Architecture
+# Details

-This document explains the end-to-end flow of the **Foodhub Web Architecture** as illustrated in the architecture diagram.
+This Architecture document explains the end-to-end flow of the **Foodhub Web Architecture** as illustrated in the architecture diagram.

 ---